-The company's credit risk is strictly limited through the company's business purpose, policies, credit guarantees from the distributor banks and the company's credit risk policy.
+The company's credit risk is strictly limited through credit guarantees from the distributor banks and the supplementary agreement for mortgages with a loan-to-value (LTV) ratio greater than 60 per cent, as well as the company's credit risk policy and credit manual.
 EBK's credit risk is primarily related to balance sheet items, but it is also exposed to off-balance sheet credit risk.
 EBK uses the standardised method to calculate capital requirements for credit risk.
-Credit risk accounted for 94 per cent of the company's capital requirement under Pillar 1 at 31 December 2018.
+Credit risk accounted for 94 per cent of the company's capital requirement under Pillar 1 at 31 December 2019.
 This chapter deals with credit risk related to residential mortgages.
 Other credit risk is handled under counterparty and market risk.